Last Updated: January 27, 2023

 Remember, in such a competitive retail environment, more than half the battle is getting the shoppers through your doors.
 So it’s important to convert a high percentage of them.
 Use your POS sales reporting to measure the success of each member of your sales team.

-The merits or ethics of Groupon aside, a lot of consumers still use it.
-So for many retailers, it’s still advantageous to offer deals through the platform, especially during the ultra-competitive times of the year.
+While Groupon might not be as popular as it once was, a lot of consumers still use it.
+So for many retailers, it’s still advantageous to offer deals through the discount program, especially during ultra-competitive times of the year.
+Using a platform like Groupon can expose your business and promotions to customers who would have otherwise never seen them.

 Lapsed shoppers are an easy target during the holiday season.
-Hopefully, you have a solid loyalty program in place already so you can see who your past shoppers were and how they’ve shopped with you over the past year.
+Hopefully you already have a solid loyalty program in place so you can see who your previous clients were and how they’ve shopped with you over the past year.

 Adding a service to your product offerings is a great way to go the extra mile towards improving your shopping experience and bringing in new shoppers.

-For Valentine’s Day, a personalized card making station or gift wrapping set up is a great way to provide some extra convenience.
+For Valentine’s Day, a personalized card making station or gift wrapping set up is a great way to provide some extra convenience and attraction.
 It’s a pain to make multiple stops for small items and gift wrapping is low on most people’s list of fun activities.
 So make it easy for them by making your store into more of a one-stop shop.

 For more retail advice, check out the rest of our blog!
 And if you need a new inventory management, loyalty, analytics, or any other aspect of a point of sale system, click below to find out more about KORONA.
 Sign up for our unlimited free trial to see how it works and how it’ll make your business a whole lot easier to run.